dennis-lin-recruiting-2017/elevator/README.md

 - One group of elevators very close to each other
 - Passenger behavior
   - All passengers travel independently of each other (no inseparable couples or families)
-  - Passengers do not change their mind when on the elevator (i.e. travel 6 out of 7 floors and take the stairs).
+  - Passengers do not change their mind once they board an the elevator.
+  - Passengers will always ride to their final destnation (i.e. no getting off early and taking the stairs).
   - All passengers weigh the same (i.e. 1 unit)
   - Passenger size (i.e. area taken up) not implemented yet, so it is ignored
-- Elevator fungibility vs wear-and-tear in real life

-## Scheduling Algorithm used:
-I used an optimistic/greedy version of the "first-come, first served" algorithm to model how most real-world elevators seem to work.
-The key differences between my algorithm and the FCFS version are as follows:
+- Elevator fungibility - if two elevators are idle and waiting on the same floor, then the one with the lower index in the array will be picked.
+In real life, this might cause undue wear and tear on some elevators, but it is mathematically equivalent from a queueing theory perspective and greatly simplifies the implementation.

+## Elevator Implementations
-1. While serving a request, if the elevator has space, it will pick up requests that show up en route to the original destination and update its itinerary.
+- I provided an elevator modelled after the common elevator.
+While serving a request, if the elevator has space, it will pick up requests that show up en route to the original destination and update its itinerary.
-2. Once the new riders board, the elevator will update its final destination to be the furthest floor of all its riders (i.e. highest destination floor for an ascending elevator, lowest destination floor for a descending one).
+- I did consider a "first-come, first-served" elevator.
+However, if it seemed like it would quickly turn into a standard elevator if it was allowed to carry multiple customers, each with a different destination floor.

+## Scheduler Implementations:
+1. A greedy scheduler, where elevators take the first available floor with waiting passengers.
+2. A scheduler that schedules sends each idle elevator to closest floor with waiting passengers.

-I did also consider a carousel-like system imspired by the Yamanote Line in Tokyo, Japan (https://en.wikipedia.org/wiki/Yamanote_Line) -- it was incorrectly called "round robin" in my code because of time pressures.
+I did also consider a carousel-like system imspired by the Yamanote Line in Tokyo, Japan (https://en.wikipedia.org/wiki/Yamanote_Line).
 Thie type of line would probably be better suited for a demand distribution that was more constant, whereas the optimistic/greedy FCFS version that I chose would be better suited for loads of a multi-modal nature (i.e. multiple rush hours overa period of time).

+## Possible extentions:
+1. Extend the benefit of passengers and/or cargo (priority, max number, max weight, etc.)
+2. I tested with all elevators being the same.
+There could be elevators that only travelled certain floors.

 ## Implementation notes:
-Unfortunately, I was not able to complete the entire implementation in under 3 hours.
-I did include a suite of working unit tests to prove the correctness of the elevators operating on their own.
-I was in the midst of creating the suite of unit tests to prove the simulations could run correctly for contrived scenarios of two elevators working in tandem, but I could not get these to work in the allotted time.
+- A simulation can consist of multiple types of elevators, but they must all share the same scheduling logic.
+- All elevators differ in the way they change states (i.e. when idle, when loading, and when crossing floors).
+- 1 elevator implementation (OpportunisticElevator) and 2 scheduler (RoundRobin and GreedyMinimizeEmptyElevator) implementations are provided.
+- There are automated tests that prove the correctness of some contrived scenarios with one or two elevators.

 ## How to execute

 This is a standard Apache Maven project.
-All the tests (both unit and end-to-end) can be executed with the "mvn test" command.
+- To run the tests (both unit and end-to-end) - "mvn test""
+- To run simulation #1 - "mvn exec:java -Dexec.mainClass=com.dennis.interviews.elevators.scenarios.SimulationScenario01"
+- To run simulation #2 - "mvn exec:java -Dexec.mainClass=com.dennis.interviews.elevators.scenarios.SimulationScenario02"
+"